seanfisk/mastering-eos/manual/user-level-sw/manual-install.rst

     mkdir -p ~/.local/src

-This command creates a ``src`` directory inside of your :file:`~/.local` prefix.
+This command creates a :file:`src` directory inside of your :file:`~/.local` prefix.
 We will use this directory later for housing downloaded program source code.

 .. _Launchpad: https://launchpad.net/
 .. _used by Python: http://legacy.python.org/dev/peps/pep-0370/#unix-notes